rsjudka/cs450-pa3/part2/README.txt

     Virtualbox [https://www.virtualbox.org/wiki/Downloads] (or other supported virtualization software)

 BUILD ENVIORNMENT:
-    1) Extract GroupID_PA3 directory from GroupID_PA3.zip
-    2) In GroupID_PA3/part2/xv6/, run command
+    1) In 09_PA3/part2/xv6/, run command
            $ vagrant up
        to build virtual enviornemnt (NOTE this step may take a few minutes)
-    3) Once build finishes, run command
+    2) Once build finishes, run command
            $ vagrant ssh
-    4) You should now be in the virtual OS (Ubuntu 14.04)
+    3) You should now be in the virtual OS (Ubuntu 14.04)
-    5) To exit virtual OS, run command
+    4) To exit virtual OS, run command
            $ exit
-    6) To shutdown the virtual machine, run command
+    5) To shutdown the virtual machine, run command
            $ vagrant halt

 BUILD XV6: